X Items in my bag 0

 3. Expertise is important, ensure they are IRV registered

-Valuers that belong to associations such as the Institute of Registered Valuers and Academy of Experts will be required to keep up to date on all the latest training and gemmological testing methods, so is usually recommended by insurance companies to look out for these accreditations.
 In-house valuers are also worth looking out for, as they will not have to send any items away and typically have a faster turnaround.

 5. Cutting costs can cost money

-6. Be prepared to leave your item
+6. Be prepared to leave your jewellery with the valuer

 7. Keep valuation updated